"I’ve spent a lot of time thinking about food and not just for my races.

 Then I have my team training session in the evening, falling around dinner time and creating the first primary disturbance in the routine that works best for me.
 I eat a smaller snack before training, and then hold out until after training to eat (which during the season I am currently in is around 8:30pm).
 Trainings are longer (2-2.5hr) sessions where intensity remains high the whole time, and breaks are given less.
 This results in a more stable effect on my levels, often producing a steady decline until it’s time to eat!

 Game days are especially important because this is where I must perform.
 The excitement and nerves can influence my levels, but I find giving my insulin at least 5-10 minutes before I eat counteracts the effects of eating and nerves or excitement.
 Games happen at night time, so I use the same approach as I would to training.
-I make sure my BGL’s are between 9-11 5 minutes before the game starts and check my levels on my Dexcom G6 app at every break.
+I make sure my BGL’s are between 9-11 5 minutes before the game starts.
 Poppers and bananas are my best friend during the game if I need a lift in BGL!"

 "When people ask how I fit exercise in to my day and keep motivated the honest answer is that sometimes I don’t.
 Sometimes I wake up when it’s cold, dark, I’m tired and I don’t go for a run.